dice-project/DICE-Simulation/bundles/es.unizar.disco.pnml.m2m/examples/README.txt

 Specifically we provide:

-* Simplified Posidonia.
+* _Simplified Posidonia_.
 START WITH THIS SIMPLIFIED CASE STUDY.
 You can find more information in its dedicated [README.txt](0-Simplified-Posidonia/README.txt) file and in the [Getting Started: An illustrative example](https://github.com/dice-project/DICE-Simulation/wiki/Getting-Started) wiki page.
-* Posidonia.
+* _Posidonia_.
 A more complex case study analyzed in the paper [1].
-* NewsAsset.
+* _NewsAsset_.
 Another complex case study whose results are presented in [2,3].

 **Please note that from the above, only the *Simplified Posidonia* case study is designed to be executed out of the box.** The other case studies need to be